inhahe/2dgrav/README.md

 I think I never figured out how to get one of the features in the C++ version working or why it wouldn't work.

 The QB and C++ versions are 2D.
-The Python version can handle any arbitrary number of dimensions (provided you code a way to display it, which is decoupled from the gravitational calculations), but is currently set to calculate in 3 dimensions and display in 2.
+The Python version can handle any arbitrary number of dimensions (provided you code a way to display it, I've decoupled that from the gravitational calculations), but is currently set to calculate in 3 dimensions and display in 2.

 There are multiple versions of the program included for the QB version, because I don't know which one is supposed to be the latest or best or which ones are experimental or what (I coded the QB versions probably back in the 90's..).